-Preparation of stock solutions for DNA extraction: The reagents and buffers for DNA isolation were prepared as per Sambrook et al., 1989.
+Preparation of stock solutions for DNA extraction: The reagents and buffers for DNA isolation were prepared as per Sambrook et al.(1989).

-Genomic DNA isolation: The DNA of tomato cultivar AT-3 belonging to transformed and control (Non transformed) plants were extracted by the method as described by Zaidani et al., 2005.
+Genomic DNA isolation: The DNA of tomato cultivar AT-3 belonging to transformed and control (Non transformed) plants were extracted by the method as described by Zaidani et al.( 2005).

 Results and Discussion